librarianrafia/cv/index.md

 ## Currently

 Rafia Mirza is currently a Digital Scholarship Librarian at SMU.
-She helps provide research and instructional support for students and faculty who are interested in digital scholarship projects and lead the [Digital Humanities Research Institute at SMU.](http://www.smu.edu/dhri) She did graduate coursework in American studies at the University of Minnesota and received her MSI from the University of Michigan.
+She helps provide research and instructional support for students and faculty who are interested in digital scholarship projects and led the [Digital Humanities Research Institute at SMU.](http://www.smu.edu/dhri) She did graduate coursework in American studies at the University of Minnesota and received her MSI from the University of Michigan.

 ### Research interests